 Tier 2 (Levels 5-10)

-- Defeat a boss-level enemy or significant faction leader: Confront and defeat opponents with a CR ~4-5 per character level.
+- Defeat a boss-level enemy or faction leader—typically 4–5 CR per PC level

-- Win a large-scale battle: Prevail in engagements involving multiple factions or large numbers of combatants.
+- Win a large-scale battle—engagements involving factions or armies

 Social Interaction Pillar